CommerciumBlockchain/masternode-scripts/README.md

 The coins generated from a masternode can only be shielded after 100 confirmations.
 Bacause of that block explorer can show difference between the balance on MN address in the explorer and in the qt wallet.

+What happens if someone doesn't shield those coins and just tries to send them to another T-address?
+Nothing ;) You would simply get an error and no transaction would happen.

 #### Usefull links